-Network Map: The map at right was captured by AL0I to document our LIVE event in 2014, but here we added red circles on all the sites where Hams have permanent access and could possibly install a permanet node in this East Coast 9600 baud backbone.
+Network Map: The map at right shows red circles on the sites where Hams already have permanent access and could possibly install a permanent node in this East Coast 9600 baud backbone.
 Are there others?
-Lets pull out the stops and start looking!
+(See below)!

-The other figure at right show some of the radios that have built in 9600 baud APRS modems and are fully capable to pass traffic on this network.
+Network Node: Each node would consist of the 9600 baud backbone radio link hopefully on 219 MHz and a local VHF 1200 baud user access frequency.
+The other figure at right show some of the user radios that have built in 1200 and 9600 baud APRS modems and are fully capable to pass traffic on the user access ports of this network.
 The links below give an idea of the distance of each link:

 - - Operating Station. . . . . .
 Report .
 Distance . . . .
 Other End

-Permanent Node Hardware: The image at right suggests a possible design for a 5 watt node using a 5W VHF digital radio, a KPC-9612 TNC, a 7 AHr battery and 20 watt solar panel.
+Permanent Node Hardware: The image at right suggests a possible design for a 5 watt node using a 5W UHF digital radio, a KPC-9612 TNC, a 7 AHr battery and 20 watt solar panel.
 Packaging for permanent installation in an unattended remote site is the biggest chaallenge to this network.
+The nodes would be configured for both HOPn-N digipeating like we have done for the last 9 years during the Golden Packet event and also for level 4 KA node networking (compatible with NETROM legacy).
+This lets it serve the hikers (digipeating) and emergency backbone traffic too.

-NODE-to-NODE FREQUENCY - Packet and coordination: Initially we thought about using 6 meters or 900 MHz so that emeregency traffic would not have to create congestion and interference when operating with other VHF/UHF radios at emergency sites.
-But then we realized the end-user-terminal equipment is almost always going to be an integrated APRS dual band radio, so user operations should be restricted to VHF or UHF, but backbone can be any band.
+NODE-to-NODE FREQUENCY - Packet and coordination: Initially we thought about using 6 meters or 900 MHz so that it was more compatible with other VHF/UHF radios at existing sites.
+But, as noted above,the end-user-terminal equipment is almost always going to be an integrated APRS dual band radio, so user operations should be restricted to VHF or UHF, but backbone can be any band.
 Low band 6m 150W radios are readily availble but BIG and someone has to do the mods.
 Then at Dayton 2016, we got a batch of data radios, but they turned out to be 800 MHz commercial (see below)...

 . . .

 END USER FREQUENCY: Bryan and Bill pointed out that end users should not be on the same frequency as the backbone and so that suggests user ports should be on VHF or UHF to work with their existing 9600 baud packet radios.
 But on the other hand, the KPC-9612 is dual port, with one port operating at 9600 baud and the other at 1200 baud.
 So naturally, the backbone has to be 9600 baud to handle the bulk of the traffic and so the end user is at 1200 baud on the local frequency.
-But then there goes the whole idea of taking advantage of the 9600 baud built into all these end user radios!
-What a conundrum!
-Maybe eventually we can find some dual port 9600 baud TNCs?
+But then we realised as a first step, just put a single 433 MHz radio operating at 9600 baud.
+Users APRS radios can hit it directly for digipeating up and down the Appalachian trail and we can also do some level-4 networking too.

 . . .